 Intentional living gets thrown around a lot, so I want to give you a better, more useful way of thinking about intentional living.

-This will help you set and achieve your goals and design the life that you want.
+This will help you set and achieve your goals and create space and design the life that you want.

 I live very intentionally.